International Normalized Ratio

 This blood test looks to see how well your blood clots.

 The international normalized ratio (INR) is a standardized number that's figured out

 in the lab.
 If you take blood thinners, also called anti-clotting medicines or anticoagulants,

-it's especially important to check your INR.
-The INR is figured out using the results
+it may be important to check your INR.
+The INR is found using the results of the prothrombin

 Why do I need this test?

 You may need this test if you take medicines, such as warfarin, that change the way

 your blood clots.
 Anti-clotting medicines are helpful if you are at risk for a stroke.

 But if you're in an accident and your blood doesn't clot quickly, you may be at risk

 of dangerous bleeding.
 Your healthcare provider uses the INR to know whether your